francistor/yaas/doc/readme.md

 ### Bootstrap

-If no parmeter is specified, Yaas will bootstrap using a local file in the "conf" directory with the name aaa-<instance_name>.conf. <instance_name> is passed as a parameter in the command line as -Dinstance=<instance_name>, and "default" with be used if nothing is specified.
+If no parameter is specified, Yaas will bootstrap using a local file in the "conf" directory with the name `aaa-<instance_name>.conf`. <instance_name> is passed as a parameter in the command line as `-Dinstance=<instance_name>`, and "default" with be used if nothing is specified.

-A specific bootstrap file may be forced using -Dconfig.resource, -Dconfig.file or -Dconfig.url parameters, the last one allowing for the file to be stored in a remote/centralized location.
+A specific bootstrap file may be forced using `-Dconfig.resource`, `-Dconfig.file` or `-Dconfig.url` parameters, the last one allowing for the file to be stored in a remote/centralized location.

 In this bootstrap file, there is a section called "aaa.configSearchRules" that specifies where to look for other configuration files based on the name of the file.
 That location may be a URL, whose base location is specified, or it will be assumed to be the location of the bootstrap file.
 It may be also specified as a